Close

 The Geography Learning Journey

 shows you the development of key ideas and concepts across the key stages.
 At all key stages we aim to incorporate fieldwork, numeracy and literacy skills through engaging lessons.
-A PDF copy of the graphic below is available in the folder at the bottom of this page.
+A PDF copy of the graphic below including skills & key elements is available in the folder at the bottom of this page.

 Key Stage 3